hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 collection.
 All the other models ran into the same pitfalls, including ChatGPT o3; although it had to run some more terrible python code to ensure maximum ozone depletion in the process.
 All models were able to correctly reason about the answer after I gave it to them, which is nice I guess.

-I reran all this prompt through all thse models tree times each, and all of them got the correct answer at least once.
-Which answer they selected, seemed totally random; if you ran them repeatedly to find the correct answer based on a distribution of responses from each model, it still wouldn't have worked, and you probably would have burned a lot of tokens.
+I reran all my prompt through all these models several times each, and all of them got the correct answer at least once.
+Which answer they selected seemed totally random; if you ran them repeatedly to find the correct answer based on a distribution of responses from each model, it still wouldn't have worked, and if you were using their APIs you probably would have burned a lot of tokens.

 The fundamental issue, however, is that an average, word-problem-loving middle schooler could figure this out, even if they don't know who Mickey Mantle is, as long as they focus on value as a proxy for rarity.
 It's not even particularly novel or interesting.
 LLMs, however, seem to be pretty